ufcg-lsd/blowout/CONF.md

 -------------------------- | -------------------- | -------
 Token Update Time | Period of time to update the authentication token | No (Default value: 6) Token Update Time Unit | Time Unit of Token Update Time, use (**H** for hours, **M** for minutes, **S** for seconds and **MS** for miliseconds) | No (Default value: H)
-Infrastructure Authentication Token Update Plugin | The package of the Token Update Plugin that will be used | **Yes**
+Infrastructure Authentication Token Update Plugin | The Token Update Plugin class that will be used | **Yes**

 #### Authentication Token Properties - Case LDAP